 Regardless of how you want to partition, the different programs outlined in this article will give you excellent results.
 Each one has a wide range of different functions, and they all work to protect or split up data as you need.
 And, most importantly, they won’t cost you a dime.

 Do you use free partition software?
-Are there any free programs we missed?
+Are there any free Windows programs we missed?
 Let us know below!